zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

     - [ ] How the test accuracy changes if I train in the eval set?
     - [ ] How the test accuracy changes if I train in both the train and eval set?
     - [ ] What if I use the train dataset and n-1 eval dataset?
+    - [ ] What if I only do test-time fine-tuning?
 - [ ] Could I speedup Qwen2 training by using a single gpu?

 ## TODO